Extra Space Storage Inc. (EXR): Skating on Thin Ice? We Know the Answer

-Extra Space Storage Inc. (NYSE:EXR) went up by 0.86% from its latest closing price compared to the recent 1-year high of $116.52.
-The company’s stock price has collected 1.75% of gains in the last five trading sessions.
-Press Release reported on 10/02/20 that Extra Space Storage Inc. Announces Date of Earnings Release and Conference Call to Discuss 3rd Quarter 2020 Results
+Extra Space Storage Inc. (NYSE:EXR) went down by -1.28% from its latest closing price compared to the recent 1-year high of $118.72.
+The company’s stock price has collected 2.38% of gains in the last five trading sessions.
+MarketWatch.com reported 7 hours ago that Extra Space Storage Inc. stock falls Tuesday, underperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.